-- Discuss strategies to prevent hypos with your health professional. - " Develop a routine for feeding your baby, so you can have your meals on time and reduce your risk of hypos. - Snack before or during breastfeeding (e.g. fruit, crackers, sandwich). - Speak with your health professionals about adjusting your insulin doses/pump rates. - " Consider using CGM or Flash GM to monitor your glucose levels. - Treat hypos as soon as you notice any symptoms. - " Check your blood glucose after a feed, to see how much your levels are falling, especially during the night. - " If you don't have a support person at home, have your phone on hand in case you need assistance.
+- Discuss strategies to prevent hypos with your health professional. - Develop a routine for feeding your baby, so you can have your meals on time and reduce your risk of hypos. - Snack before or during a breastfeed (e.g. fruit, crackers, sandwich). - talk to your health professionals about adjusting your insulin doses. - Treat hypos as soon as you notice any symptoms. - Check your blood glucose after a breastfeed, to see how much your levels are falling, especially during the night. - If you don't have a support person at home, have your phone on hand in case you need assistance.

-Always have some hypo treatment within reach while you are breastfeeding.
+If you are taking insulin, always have some hypo treatment within reach while you are breastfeeding.